cwchentw/lightweight-cms/themes/default/README.md

 ```
 If you write vanilla CSS and JavaScript code, you don't require to call NPM in advance.
 Simply copy assets to a destination.

-In contrary, if you utilize another CSS and/or JavaScript stack(s) like Less and TypeScript, you have to implement your own build automation scripts as well.
+In contrary, if you utilize another front end stack(s) like Less and TypeScript, you have to implement your own build automation scripts as well.